frontity/docs/javascript-and-and-react/javascript-basics.md

 You can add as many `else if` \(each one with it condition\) as you want, and it will run the code of the first one that match true.
 Moreover, you can use `if-else` without any `else if`, or even without the `else` statement, and it will continue with the rest of the code if `condition1` is false.

 {% hint style="info" %}
-At React, `if-else` statements don't work, and instead we have to use operators and ternary expressions.
+In React, `if-else` statements don't work, and instead we have to use operators and ternary expressions.
 It is more detailed at [React basics - Special cases](react-basic.md#if-else-statements-dont-work).
 {% endhint %}

 ### Ternary operator